uta-codyl/utari-ros2-robot-follow-repo/README.md

 https://docs.clearpathrobotics.com/docs/ros/installation/offboard_pc/
 https://docs.clearpathrobotics.com/docs/ros/tutorials/simulator/overview
 More specifically:
-- the setup folder(s) must be configure
+- The setup folder(s) must be configured
+- The different robot.yaml files must use a differenet namespace for a multiple robot simulation
+- The robot.yaml file(s) must have the ip address and hostname updated.
+  - Unstable and unpredictable performance results from leaving these blank or incorrect
-- the setup.bash(s) must be
+- The setup.bash(s) must be generated via the clearpath command in the offboard_pc instructions
+-